-Whether you’re a salon or fitness studio, a massage therapist or a tattoo artist, you know the thrill of getting a notification when a new client has just booked online.
+Whether you work at a hair salon, fitness studio, or massage therapy spa, you know the thrill of that notification when a new client booked an appointment online.

-But just because they’re everywhere doesn’t mean you’re using them to your advantage.
+But just because they’re everywhere doesn’t mean you’re using them to their full potential.

-A great CTA done right can double or triple your new client sign-ups, package purchases, or studio memberships almost overnight.
-That’s why we’re breaking down some best practices for writing CTAs.
-We’ll share some handy call-to-action words and examples that can make even a person totally unfamiliar with your hair salon or fitness studio want to book an appointment with you ASAP.
+We’re sharing handy call-to-action words and examples that will make a person totally unfamiliar with your salon, spa, or studio want to book an appointment with you ASAP.

 In this article:

 - How to Write CTAs That Customers Love

 - How to Add Book Buttons to Social Media (with Schedulicity)

 - How to Add Book Buttons to Your Site (with Schedulicity)